 There are four major programmes:

 Every night the outreach team is at work.
 It is composed of 1 outreach worker, 3 volunteers and 20 peer educators.
-Peer educators are those girls and women who are still active in prostitution but willing to help other women to avail of the center’s services while they are still discerning whether what to do with their lives.
-Between August 2011 and June 2013, the team was able to outreach 1,133 women and girls, and activities were provided to influence them to access the center.
+Peer educators are those girls and women who are still active in prostitution but willing to help other women to avail of the center’s services while they are still discerning what to do with their lives.
 Activities undertaken include: self-awareness sessions, and other relevant topics to help them understand the effects of human trafficking; referral to clinics and hospital for those who are sick and pregnant; facilitation for conduct of “hygiene/gram staining” at the City Health Department and provision of outdoor activities such as swimming, visits to places of worships, cultural sites and other places which will offer the women and girls opportunities for alternative thinking.

 Shelter care, medical assistance, food, clothing, personal care and grooming, transportation assistance, psychological assessment, job readiness training, skills acquisition, and referral to other agencies are provided to girls and women who are considering ceasing prostitution and accessing a longer rehabilitation process.
 These girls and women can stay at the center from 2 weeks up to 1 month for processing and initial case management before referral to Good Shepherd Recovery Center for long-term intervention.
-To June 2013, the center has served 386 women and girls under the day-to day supervision of a shelter care worker.
 At any given time, the center serves at least 10-15 girls and women.

 Raising awareness of certain sectors in society in order to heighten public knowledge about human trafficking is the most economical and effective strategy for prevention.
 Engagement with 5 communities and 8 public secondary schools for this program is achieved.
 Activities in schools include: Raising awareness of teachers, students and parents on Human trafficking through lectures, seminar, theater art presentation, commemoration of special events like Human Rights Day, Women’s Day and Month to raise student awareness.
 To sustain the advocacy project in school, students are organized as peer educators and they become the speakers group in the school.